Stanford students visit Villa Hügel

 In the area of education, our aim is to promote and support the development of pupils and students.
-The Alfried Krupp student scholarships for internships abroad for students from Essen, the establishment of a school media centre, and the funding of student laboratories are intended to improve the education of young people.
+The Alfried Krupp Student Scholarships for Internships Abroad for pupils from Essen, the establishment of a school media centre, and the funding of student laboratories are intended to improve the education of young people.
 The Foundation wants to provide the younger generation with the opportunity to discover and develop their own skills at an early age.

 The programme is currently not being offered.